Contra (New England)

 Preparation: Take hands in fours from the top.
 ‘2’s improper.
 Reverse progression i.e. ‘2’s go downwards.

-B2: All facing out (with the lady on the right) in long lines, hold hands at chest height to Balance the Line (lean towards current neighbor, tap, then to previous neighbor, tap), (2)
+B2: All facing out (with the lady on the right) in long lines, hold hands at chest height to Balance the Line (step/lean towards current neighbor, tap, then to previous neighbor, tap), (4)

-lady rolls away Ccw., two-handed, across to her left in front of her neighbor to a new neighbor, (2) If waiting-out, re-join.
+lady rolls away Ccw., across to her left in front of her neighbor to a new neighbor, (4) If waiting-out, re-join.

 California twirl new neighbor - to all face-in.
-(2) end couples swap designation, lines and wait-out a ‘go’.
+(4) end couples swap lines, designations and wait-out a ‘go’.

 Amy Absconds